zulip/zulip-gci/mentors-docs/how-to-mentor.md

       to read some introductory docs on Zulip, git etc. might be helpful

-    * Encourage other students to help out, since they’re waiting for their tasks to be reviewed anyway, is a great way to facilitate their learning and make sure everyone is having a good experience
+    * Encourage other students to help out, since they’re waiting for their tasks to be reviewed anyway, it's a great way to facilitate their learning and make sure everyone is having a good experience

   * When code is ready to merge into zulip.git, add the label